From the Tree of Life to celebrating Ramadan with locals, here are my takeaways from an eventful Bahrain layover.

-Like many of its Gulf neighbours, Bahrain has two sides – one of oil and the wealth and opulence that comes with it, and an one of strong traditions dating back centuries.
-With just over 24-hours on the ground, I headed out to cover as much of the country as possible.
+Like many of its Gulf neighbours, Bahrain has two sides – one of oil and the wealth and opulence that comes with it, and one of strong traditions dating back centuries.
+With just over 24 hours on the ground, I headed out to cover as much of the country as possible.
 Here is my take on the things to do in Bahrain on a long layover.

 See Bahrain With a Local

 A couple of weeks prior to my Bahrain layover, I had an excellent layover visit in Panama City with a local guide booked through Toursbylocals.
 I was visiting on a Monday, a day when everything in the city is seemingly shut down.
 Having a local guide to show me around really helped to make the most of the visit and filled the time with insight and knowledge only a local can provide.